The views expressed by the host on this show, now documented to be almost always right 99.1% of the time.

 I watched Congressman Boehner on Friday.

-Oh, you're now you're gonna disappoint me.
+Oh, you're not going to disappoint me.

 No, no, no, no.

-I was crazy because I was sitting there listening to him saying all these things and reading, reading their words.
+That was crazy because I was sitting there listening to him saying all these things and reading their words.

-I'm going, oh my God.
+I'm going, oh, my God.

-Oh my God.
+Oh, my God.

-Oh my God.
+Oh, my God.

 And after an hour of this, I'm like, how can anybody vote for this?